magarittenguyen/magarittenguyen.github.io/_posts/2022-10-30-STT558-fourth-blog-post.md

 Statistical models are useful tools applied in many research fields that connect an response/dependent variable to one or several independent variables (IVs) and quantifies the strength of associations between them.
 We also should recognize that no statistical model comes without any assumptions (they sometimes get violated). no No analysis is bias-free and these asusumptions can introduce bias into the equation no matter how much we try to avoid it.
 It important to also consider the importance of knowing your data thoroughly before considering variables or selecting a model.
 For life sciences, it requires an intensive interplay between the PI of the research project (usually a nonstatistician) and the statistician in charge of designing and performing statistical analysis.

+In ST518, I remember that depending on the method we chose, it came with a set of assumptions that we have to follow -- usually, assumping independence between observations and the observations following a certain distribution (normal, t, F, chisq).

-Routine work for a practicing statisticain includes the development, estimation, and interpretation of statistical models for observational data geared towards answering research questions in life sciences -- this is most applicable to me as I work in drug development.
+Routine work for a practicing statistician includes the development, estimation, and interpretation of statistical models for observational data geared towards answering research questions in life sciences -- this is most applicable to me as I work in drug development.

 Models mentioned in this field are as follows:
 - Predictive (or prognostic) models -- the aim to accurately predict an outcome value from a set of predictors